By Tim Lambert

 They also founded Soberton.
-At first, it was called Sud (South) bere (grange) tun (farm).
+At first, it was called Sud (South) bere (barley) tun (farm or settlement).
 The south grange farm soon grew into a village.

 The second half of the name Wickham is derived from the old word ‘ham’, which meant village or estate.
 The first part of the name is probably derived from the Latin word vicus, which means district or vicinity.
 So it was the village or estate by the Roman remains.
 Wickham is, of course, a common place name in England.

-Mere is an old word for pond so Swanmore is named after a swan pond.
+Mere is an old word for a pond so Swanmore is named after a swan pond.
 The swans may have belonged to the Bishop of Winchester.
-In the Middle Ages, the upper class ate swans as well as peacocks, herons and cormorants.
+In the Middle Ages, the upper class ate swans as well as peacocks, herons, and cormorants.

 Warnford was, obviously, the site of a ford over the river but we do not know for certain what the ‘Warn’ meant.
 It is probably a corruption of a man’s name like Warna.
 He owned the ford.

-The name Droxford is probably derived from ford and an old word ‘drocen’ meaning dry place.
+The name Droxford is probably derived from Droccanford, meaning Drocca’s ford

 The origin of the name Corhampton is obscure.
 At the time of the Domesday Book, it was Quedementune.
 The word tune (pronounced tun) meant hamlet or estate but it is not known for certain what the first part of the name meant.
 It has been suggested that it was corn haem tun (corn home farm) but we are not certain.